Bankruptcy and divorce: two areas of law most people hope to avoid in their lifetime

 The second scenario is more difficult.
 Starting with the question of “can you file a divorce while your spouse is in bankruptcy?”
 If your spouse is going through the bankruptcy process it may be worth it to wait until the bankruptcy is finalized before you file a divorce.
 This is because the bankruptcy takes precedence over the divorce.
 When a bankruptcy is filed, an “automatic stay” is entered meaning that no lower court proceedings can continue until the bankruptcy is finished or they get relief from the bankruptcy court.
 This is especially true if the divorce will include the division of marital assets.
 It is likely that you would not be able to obtain a divorce judgment until the bankruptcy is over.

 So, what if you are in need of both a bankruptcy and a divorce, what should you do first:

 - If many of the debts are joint, then you may want to file a joint bankruptcy with your spouse prior to filing for divorce.
 Discharging your debts and getting your finances in order prior to filing for divorce will make the process run a lot smoother.

-So, when does it benefit you to file for a divorce first, well, one scenario is if you and your spouse’s income is too high you and your spouse have an income too high to qualify for a Chapter 7.
+So, when does it benefit you to file for a divorce first?
+Well, one scenario is if you and your spouse’s income is too high you and your spouse have an income too high to qualify for a Chapter 7.
 To get the best advice on how to move forward, consult with a divorce attorney in Chicago.
 For a confidential consultation with Anderson & Boback, contact us today.

 Experienced Divorce Attorneys That Know Bankruptcy Make all the Difference